 Influencer marketing tool for discovering candidates & monitoring campaigns

-Influencers are social media personalities that get paid to promote and advertise products.
+Influencers, also known as “creators”, are social media personalities that get paid to promote and advertise products.
 During this project I learned about influencer marketing and how the HYFN social media marketing team discovers and vets influencers.

 The original SoapBox supports monitoring metrics for influencer marketing campaigns however the most time consuming work is selecting the right influencers.
 My challenge was to best support the social media marketing team in their search process.

 The first step for me was to learn about influencer marketing, what they care about in a candidate and how they select them.
 I leveraged the expertise of 4 members of the social media marketing team at HYFN to guide and iterate on the design of SoapBox.
 My research questions were:

 How do marketing teams find and decide on influencers?

 What could be improved on in the search experience?

 Although the marketing team members were working with different clients, the same general strategy applied: a broad search resulting in a list of potentially hundreds of candidates, narrowed down by further examination of social media posts and group voting, then a final round of historical vetting.